miled/wordpress-social-login/readme.txt

 * [Pat Anvil](http://patanvil.com) for adding Goodreads.
 * [Ayrat Belyaev](https://github.com/xbreaker) for adding Mail.ru, Yandex and Odnoklassniki.
 * [Social Login plugin author](https://wordpress.org/plugins/oa-social-login/) for many borrowed functions.
-* [Query Monitor plugin author](https://wordpress.org/plugins/query-monitor/) - A must have for Wordpress Plugin developers.
+* [Query Monitor plugin author](https://wordpress.org/plugins/query-monitor/) - QM is must have for Wordpress plugins developers.

-Thanks to everyone who have contributed to this project and the Wordpress community by submitting patches, ideas, reviews or by helping in the plugin support.
+Thanks to everyone who have contributed to this project and the to Wordpress community by submitting patches, ideas, reviews or by helping in the plugin support.

 == Installation ==